chrisconlin/Conlin_Latin102/composition1.md

 Indirect statments require the verb of the head with the correct form of the infinite and the subject in the accusative

 "Hercules said that he will kill the parents of Lole" Hercules, Herculis m. - Hercules.
-Accusative is Herculem dīcō, dīcere, dīxī, dictus - to say, speak.
-Dixit he in accusative: eum we need the 3rs, singular, future, active, indicative. interficiō, interficere, interfēcī, interfectus - to kill.
+Hercules dīcō, dīcere, dīxī, dictus - to say, speak.
+Dixit he in accusative: se we need the 3rs, singular, future, active, infinitive. interficiō, interficere, interfēcī, interfectus - to kill.
 3rd-io conjugation. interficiet parēns, parentis m./f. - parent.
 We need the accusative plural with is parentes.
 Lolis: gentivie singular

-"Herculem dixit eum interficiet parentes Lolis."
+"Hercules dixit se interficiet parentes Lolis."

 your fourth sentence should say that Iole endured that her parents, who are citiens of Oechalia, were killed.

 "Iole endured that her parents, who are citizes of Oechalia, were killed"

-accusative singular for indirect statement: Iolen patior, pati, -, passus: endure, suffer;: ""patit""
+accusative singular for indirect statement: Iolen patior, pati, -, passa est: endure, suffer;: ""passa est""
 parentes: accusitve plural
-3rd person, plural, perfect, passive, indiciative: interfecti sunt
+3rd person, plural, perfect, passive, infinitive: interfectos esse
-sunt: are
+erant: were
 Oechaliae: genitive singular of Oechalia
-quos: masculine plural for "who" cīvis, cīvis, m./f. - citizen: accustive plural masculine cives
+qui: masculine plural for "who" nominitive pl cīvis, cīvis, m./f. - citizen: accustive plural masculine cives

-"Iolen patit parentes, quos sunt cives Oechaliae, interfecti sunt."
+"Iolen passa est parentes, qui erant cives Oechaliae, interfectos esse."

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.